nmsa/tma-framework-k/README.md

 Each message includes:

 * `address` -- an objet with the information about the ActuatorAPI
-	* `baseUrl` --- the base URL of where the operations are available
+	* `url` --- the URL of where the operations are available.
+All actions will be available through this URL, which will direct the actuation to the proper operation
 * `PubKey` -- generated once by the ActuatorAPI

 -